bblandisgyr/luna_assignment/README.md

 ## How to Submit Project

-Please fork or download this project and do your development and create your documents in your own repository.
+Please clone or download this project and do your development and create your documents in your own repository.
 Then you can send us the link of your repository.

 ## Preliminary Information